aikatz/sketch-city/docs/labs/lab3.md

 * Speakers with 3.5mm adapter

 ### Generate a Square Wave Tone (without DAC)
+Our first task was to generate a simple waveform by toggling a GPIO pin at a given frequency.
+In order to do this in verilog, we assigned a GPIO pin to a 1 bit register that is toggled  when a countdown timer reaches zero.
+The countdown timer value determines the frequency of the sound.
+We looked at Team Alpha's template code for this and implemented the same structure in order to generate a square wave.
+We checked our GPIO output signal on the oscilloscope and confirmed the signal was a 440Hz square wave.
+Then we connected the signal to our audio jack and plugged in our speakers.
+We successfully hear the glorious sound of a 440Hz square wave!

 ### Generate Multiple Tones (with DAC)
 In order to play tones at different frequencies , we needed a way to generate a sine wave.
 We accomplished this using a sine table, which we generated with a simple one-liner that Alex wrote in Python.